 As we’ve seen above, in some situations, your employer won’t be liable for an assault that takes place at work.
 In these cases, it’s still possible to receive compensation.
 Rather than being paid by an insurance company, compensation is awarded by the Criminal Injuries Compensation Authority (CICA).

-Payouts in CICA claims differ from those you can see in the table above.
-Figures are instead worked out in accordance with the CICA’s Tariff Of Injuries.
-Through this scheme, each injury is assigned a specific value.
+Payouts in CICA claims differ from those you can see in the table above, as they are instead worked out in accordance with The Criminal Injuries Compensation Scheme 2012.
+Through this fixed tariff system, each injury is assigned a specific value.

 If claiming for multiple injuries, the most valuable injury is awarded to you in full.
 After that, the second and third most valuable injuries are awarded at 30% and 15% of their respective values.